iBug/iBug-source/_home/skills.md

 <dd>
 I assembled several desktop computers, and I maintain all my hardware on my own, ranging from my laptop to my phones.
 I send them to repair shops only when I identify that I can't repair or replace it by myself.

-- I disassembled new laptop even on day 1 of puechase, usually for an immediate upgrade (e.g. SSD 256 GB → 1 TB).
+- I disassembled new laptop even on day 1 of purchase for an immediate upgrade (e.g. SSD 256 GB → 1 TB).
 (Dec 2018)
 - I replaced a broken screen of an old phone manually.
 (Oct 2016)
 - I dismantled a HDD to learn how it worked.
 (April 2016)
 - I assembled my first desktop computer from parts.
 (May 2014)